 Designers place the center of mass down and away from the club face to develop an iron that is forgiving.
 This increases the club head’s moment of inertia and minimizes the amount the golf club rotates on off-center strikes.

-Irons with a hollow back (seen above) allow designers to shift additional weight to the club head’s edge and low down, keeping the club’s center of mass low.
+Irons with a hollow back (seen above) allow designers to shift additional weight to the club head’s edge and low down, keeping the club’s center of the mass low.